alimogh/SmoothClicker/app/dev/misc/wiki.md

     * fixed bug which may produce a force close (NullPointerException on main activity's SwitchButton)
     * fixed bug which may make a white icons bar for full screen views
     * support for romanian, polish and finnish languages
+* _v1.10.0_
+    * support for landscape mode for handsets and tablets
+    * more support for 6", 7" and 10" screens devices
+    * fixed some bugs
+    * improved the credits view and other UI components
+    * support for italian and catalan

 ***
 ## Licence